-In order to impose a general local sales and use tax, the local government must receive authorization through
+In order to impose a general local sales and use tax, the local government must receive authorization through the Legislature.
+To receive this authorization, you must complete the following steps:

 - 1. The governing body must pass a resolution that states the: - a. proposed tax rate - b. intended use of the revenue - c. amount of revenue to be raised - d. anticipated expiration date - 2.
 The proposed tax must be passed by a majority vote at a general election. - a.
 The election must be held at least 90 days after the resolution was passed. - b.
-The political subdivision cannot spend money to advertise or promote the proposed tax although it may disseminate information included in the resolution. - 3.
-The proposed tax must pass through legislation as a special law that authorizes the imposition of the tax.
+The political subdivision cannot spend money to advertise or promote the proposed tax although it may disseminate information included in the resolution.

+3. The proposed tax must pass through legislation as a special law that authorizes the imposition of the tax.